ngn13/cerez/README.md

 `unlinkat` it makes it nearly impossible to remove/detect the backdoor.
 I also wrote a simple client that you can use to connect the backdoor.

+## Features
+- ✔ Hidden in the process list
+- ✔ Hidden in the file system
+- ✔ Unreadable
+- ✔ Undeleteable
+- ✔ Unwriteable
+- ❌ Hidden in the network list (WIP)

 ## Installing the rootkit
 To install the rootkit on a victim machine:
 ```